DEFRA/grant-config-playground/README.md

 1. Make the changes to config as required.
 2. Run `npm run version:create` OR `npx @changesets/cli` to create a changeset file.
 This will guide you through the process of documenting your changes.`
 3. Ensure there is a changeset .md file added to the commit (should be done automatically).
-4. Push to branch, and create a pull request.
+4. Push changes to branch, and create a pull request.
 5. Github actions will verify the build, interpret the changeset, and make additions to the changelog.
 6. After review, merge the pull request.
 7. Github action will automatically tag the release.